Situational Depression: What It Is, And What To Do About It

 • Depression after grief

-If you are living with situational depression, you may struggle to adjust to a recent event, such as a big move, a loss, or an accident.
-The symptoms can look like an adjustment disorder.
-An adjustment disorder present emotional and behavioral symptoms and may significantly impact one's ability to partake in normal activities in everyday life.
-Common symptoms of this mental health disorder may include feelings of hopelessness, restlessness, fatigue, tearfulness, persistent sadness, and other symptoms.
+If you are living with this type of depression, you may struggle to adjust to a recent event, such as a big move, a loss, or an accident.
+The depression symptoms can resemble an adjustment disorder, including emotional and behavioral symptoms that may significantly impact one's ability to partake in normal activities in everyday life.
+Common symptoms of situational depression are similar to those of clinical depression and can include feelings of hopelessness, restlessness, fatigue, tearfulness, persistent sadness, and other symptoms.
 There are several known adjustment disorders, but the one that may relate most closely to situational depression is adjustment disorder with a depressed mood.

-You might also decide to employ specific strategies to combat symptoms.
+For example, you might decide to employ specific strategies to combat symptoms.
 These could include:

 • Practicing self-care